animalfunfacts.net - The Animal Encyclopedia for Kids

 Asian Elephants Make Music

-In Thailand there is an elephant orchestra with 16 elephants.
-The grey animals make music on specially designed instruments.
+In Thailand there is an orchestra with 16 elephants.
+The gray animals make music on specially designed instruments.

 The Asian Elephant Is Related To: